towersvault/shinpokered/README.md

 ***Additional Master features that go beyond engine modifications and fixes***

-All 151 pkmn are available in one version (rarities may vary per version).
+All 151 pkmn are available in one version including trade evolutions (rarities may vary per version).

 You can play as a boy or a girl.